yegor256/blog/_drafts/reflection.md

 I take the class `Book` and want to modify it, simply making the method `name` return `StringBuilder` instead of `String`.
-It's a pretty innocent modification, which may be necessary for performance consideration.
+It's a pretty innocent modification, which may be necessary for performance considerations.
 Before I start making any changes, I run all tests (it's a [good practice](https://wiki.c2.com/?TestEveryRefactoring)) and they all pass.
-Then, I make my changes expecting no tests to fail:
+Then I make my changes, expecting no tests to fail:

 {% highlight java %}
 class Book {